 It may be seen that the timing models generated about 110 basis points of annual excess return as compared to buy and hold but at a much lower drawdown.

 I just want to emphasize at this point that the job of every serious trading system developer is not to try to find support for the result of a backtest but instead to try to discredit it.
-Unfortunately, exactly the opposite happens in most publications.
-For example, varying the moving averages and claiming that because the system remains profitable it is robust, is not enough.
-We will consider in the second part of this blog an example but first we will test this system for intelligence.
+Unfortunately, exactly the opposite is the case in most publications.
+For example, varying the moving averages and claiming that the system is robust because it remains profitable, is not enough.
+We will consider in the second part of this article an example but first we will test this system for intelligence.

 One way of testing a system for possessing intelligence is through a suitable randomization of performance.
 For this particular moving average system, we will randomize performance by generating random moving average crossovers for each entry point that range from 1 to 8 for the fast and from 2 to 20 for the slow.
 We will consider only those systems with slow ma > fast ma.
 In addition we will randomize the entry point by tossing a coin and we will require that in addition to the crossover condition, heads show up.
 On top of that, the exit will be set to a number of bars that are randomly sampled between 5 and 55.
 Note that the average number of months in a position for the original system was 25.